 Step 1.
 Complete the Application Materials

-A prospective entrepreneur’s first steps toward being mentored is to review the Rules for Participating MERLIN Entrepreneurs, complete and submit the online application to provide basic information about the venture.
+A prospective entrepreneur’s first steps towards being mentored are to review the information on the MERLIN website, then complete and submit the online application to provide basic information about the venture.

 Step 2.
 Invited Entrepreneurs Give a Business Presentation